-If you are live music head to Egia!
-La Bukowksi and Daba Daba both host concerts from local, national and international from a range a different genres.
+If you like live music, head to our neighbourhood Egia!
+La Bukowksi and Daba Daba both host concerts from local, national and international artists from a range a different genres.
 Depending on who is playing there may be a cover charge.

 Gros also has some good nightlife options and is especially popular on Thursday evenings.
 You’ll also find some cocktail bars (including a Gin Tonic bar!) nestled among the more budget friendly pubs.